no1xsyzy/fyp/final.md

   There is a great necessity of a new language for reactive based programming.
   Analysis of existing languages and software industry can be used for supporting it.
   In this project, a new language will be designed and implemented.
-  Its underlying paradigm will be discussed.
-  After the technical information, the conclusion will be made.
+  An implementation in Python will also be provided.
+  This language will enhance in modularization by easy module splitting.
+  The message-driven base will make the language easy to understand.
+  Python can also be used for extending the language.
 biblio-style: 'authoryear-ibid'
 biblio-title: 'Bibliography'
 biblatexoptions: